-This course provides an introduction to the discipline, its theories and key empirical issue areas that are the focus of political thought.
+This module provides an introduction to the discipline, its theories and key empirical issue areas that are the focus of political thought.

 Introducing Politics and Political Thought: This unit introduces the study of politics and the main streams of political thought.
 It outlines the different ways that politics can be defined and challenges students to think about the different ways that politics can be studied.
 Key schools of political thought are introduced.